jesse-spevack/game/README.md

 ## 2024-01-28

-- Add progress bar
+- Add progress bar.

 ## 2024-01-27

-- Add level up sound fx + confetti explosion
+- Add level up sound fx + confetti explosion.
-- Shorten levels by decreasing number of times a player must see a problem
+- Shorten levels by decreasing number of times a player must see a problem.

 ## 2024-01-23

-- When a player hit a number on the screen and then enter, the number repeated. - bug with the submission via enter
+- When a player hit a number on the screen and then enter, the number repeated. - bug with the submission via enter.
-- Added an encouraging message when player levels up
+- Added an encouraging message when player levels up.
-- Delete requests after 14 days
+- Delete requests after 14 days.
-- Admin view of players not belonging to the admin bug fix
+- Admin view of players not belonging to the admin bug fix.
-- Fixed addition typo
+- Fixed addition typo.
-- Fixed a bug where algorithm for finding next problem short circuits for player that just leveled up
+- Fixed a bug where algorithm for finding next problem short circuits for player that just leveled up.